hbctraining/reproducibility-tools/lessons/05_Github_remote1.md

 author: "Bob Freeman, Meeta Mistry, Radhika Khetani, Kathleen Keating"
 ---

+## Learning Objectives
+* Describe the process of "Syncing" local and remote versions of Git repositories

 ## Repositories online (remote)

 ### Pushing Your Changes to Your Remote Repository